Erfurt Meeting: Why Austria Was Excluded

 why was austria excluded from the meeting at erfurt

-The Congress of Erfurt was a meeting between Napoleon, Emperor of the French, and Alexander I, Emperor of All Russia, from Tuesday 27 September to Friday 14 October 1808.
-The meeting was intended to reaffirm the alliance concluded the previous year with the Treaties of Tilsit which followed the end of the War of the Fourth Coalition.
-Austria was excluded from the meeting as Napoleon wanted to contain Austria before finishing off Spain.
+The Congress of Erfurt was a meeting between Napoleon, Emperor of the French, and Alexander I, Emperor of All Russia, from 27 September to 14 October 1808.
+The meeting was held to reaffirm the alliance between the two nations, which had been concluded the previous year with the Treaties of Tilsit following the War of the Fourth Coalition.
+Notably, Austria was not in attendance at the Congress of Erfurt, as anti-French sentiment at the Russian court threatened the newly forged alliance.
+Napoleon and his foreign minister, Jean-Baptiste Nompère de Champagny, sought to strengthen the alliance in preparation for an expected war with Austria.

 Characteristics Values